shaunsmith/fn-java-sdk-invokebyid/README.md

    > NOTE: `pass_phrase` is only required if your private key has a passphrase

 ## You can now invoke your function!

+The Maven build results in a jar in the target folder.
+The syntax to run the example is:

 `java -jar target/<jar-name>.jar <invoke endpoint> <functionid> [<payload string>]`